gabrieltempass/sparkify-churn-prediction/README.md

 ## Dataset

 There are two datasets: the mini, to be used in the local mode to explore the data and test the model, and the full, to be used in a distributed cluster (simulating a production environment).
-Both of them were provided by Udacity and are available at AWS S3 with these filepaths:
+Both of them were provided by Udacity and are available in AWS S3 with these filepaths:

 - Full dataset (12 Gb, around 26 million rows):